 Watch your travel points pile up with these earn rates:

 In addition, you can have access to the Fixed Points Travel Program, which allows you to optimize your points fully on round-way flights).
-Hotel transfer partners, American Express Invites, and a solid travel insurance package—but bear in mind that trip cancellation insurance is not included.
+Hotel transfer partners, American Express Invites, and a solid travel insurance package—but remember that trip cancellation insurance is not included.
 Also, you can include other authorized cardholders for no charge.
-Other features include Baggage delay insurance, Car rental insurance, Baggage loss insurance, Purchase Assurance, Travel emergency medical, Flight delay insurance, Price protection Travel accident insurance.
-So anyway you want it, there’s a way to use your travel points to suit your preferences.
+Other features include Baggage delay insurance, Car rental insurance, Baggage loss insurance, Purchase Assurance, Travel emergency medical, Flight delay insurance, Price protection, and Travel accident insurance.
+So if you want it, you can use your travel points to suit your preferences.

 If that isn’t enough, just for signing up, you’ll get a welcome bonus of 50,000 points – 30,000 points after spending $500 every month for the first year and 20,000 points after spending $3,000 in the first three months.

-While earning lots of points is excellent, having multiple ways to redeem your points with great value is what makes this one of the best travel credit cards.
+While earning lots of points is excellent, having multiple ways to redeem your points with great value makes this one of the best travel credit cards.

 The best way is to transfer your points to Aeroplan, worth up to 2 cents each.